iamsuryasonar/webdev-notes/React.md

 * Alignment and Distribution: CSS Grid provides various properties for aligning and distributing grid items, such as justify-items, align-items, justify-content, and align-content.

-### Q.localstorage, session storage, cookie and index db?
+### Q. localstorage, session storage, cookie and index db?

 ->